zubaird/song-that-doesnt-end/README.md

 ### Extra

 ```
-Create a single controller that handles all the verses
+Create a single controller / view that handles all the verses
 ```

 ## Wireframes